This chocolate biscotti gives the same luxury as a chocolate brownie. It is rich and very chocolatey with a hint of orange for a zesty flavor.

 - Reduce the speed to low and slowly incorporate the melted chocolate and butter.
 Slowly add the flour mixture just to combine.
 Using a spatula, fold in the remaining chocolate chips.

-- Line a baking cookie sheet with parchment paper.
-Preheat the oven to 325°F. Transfer the dough to a lightly floured working space.
+- Lightly flour the working countertop and transfer the dough.
 Divide into two and roll into 15-inch logs.
-Transfer into the prepared baking sheet and lightly flatten with your hands (See Note 1) and brush the top with the lightly whisked egg.
+Transfer into the prepared baking sheet and lightly flatten with your fingertips.
+Lightly brush the log with egg wash.

 - Bake for 35 minutes or just until firm at the center.
 Remove the pan from the oven and then let it cool for 15 minutes.

 - Carefully transfer the logs into the large chopping board and slice the logs into ½" thickness.
 Arrange the sliced cookies cut side down back into the baking sheet and bake for 20 minutes or until the cookies are dry.
 Cool completely and store in the airtight container.